Put your leftover turkey to work in this quick and easy Turkey Noodle Soup! It's simple but delicious and perfect year-round. Or make it with chicken!

 - Minced fresh parsley for garnish

-- In a large pot or Dutch oven, heat oil over medium-high heat until shimmering.
+- In a large pot or Dutch oven, heat olive oil over medium-high heat until shimmering.
 Add onion, carrots, and celery and cook until softened, about 5 minutes.

 - Stir in broth, turkey, thyme, and bay leaf.
 Bring to simmer and cook until vegetables are tender, about 15 minutes.